CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Setting an output

 In the body of our function, we can write a `return` statement, specifying the value we want to output.
+If your function call is a question, the return statement is the answer.
+It's what comes back.
 We write a return statement as follows:

 ```js {linenos=table,hl_lines=4,linenostart=1}
 function convertToPercentage() {